|

 cluster membership.
 This continues until none of the objects has been re-assigned.

-Once data preparation has been finished, the following KMC imaging dialog box will appear:
+Once data selection has been completed, the following dialog box will appear:

 How to start KMC imaging?
 Once data preparation has been finished, the KMC imaging dialog box appears.
 Indicate how many